The Psychology of Mockery

 When you ridicule someone in person, you may see their face change.
 You may register the human impact.
 Online, you often see only a clip, a screenshot, a quote, a single frozen moment.
 The person becomes an object.
 An object is easier to mock than a human being.

 This is part of what researchers call the online disinhibition effect.
-People behave more harshly when anonymity, distance, and lack of immediate consequences soften the normal brakes on aggression.
+People behave more harshly when anonymity, distance, and lack of immediate consequences soften the normal constraints on aggression.
 Add algorithms that reward engagement, and mockery becomes not only acceptable but profitable.
 The crueler the joke, the more attention it can earn.

 The Psychological Payoffs That Keep It Alive